microsoft/pai/manual/cluster-user/quick-start.md

 ## Browse Stdout, Stderr, Full logs, and Metrics

 The hello world job is implemented by TensorFlow.
 It trains a simple model on CIFAR-10 dataset for 1,000 steps with downloaded data.
-You can monitor the job by checking its logs and running metrics on Webportal.
+You can monitor the job by checking its logs and running metrics on webportal.

 Click `Stdout` and `Stderr` button to see the stdout and stderr logs for a job on the job detail page.
 If you want to see a merged log, you can click `...` on the right and then select `Stdout + Stderr`.